yusufaly/edx-platform/docs/en_us/course_authors/source/problems_tools/common_problems.rst

 Targeted Feedback in a Multiple Choice Problem
 ===============================================

-Optionally, you can configure a multiple choice problem so that explanations for incorrect answers are automatically shown to students.
+You can configure a multiple choice problem so that explanations for incorrect answers are automatically shown to students.
 You can use these explanations to guide students towards the right answer.
 Therefore, targeted feedback is most useful for multiple choice problems for which students are allowed multiple attempts.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++